Course types and considerations

 Considerations

-At Charles Sturt we are focussed on providing high quality viable skills focussed micros and short courses that address industry needs and are appealing and enjoyable for participants.
-If you have identified an opportunity to develop a micro credential or short course that aligns to our strategic direction, the Division of Learning and Teaching can support you.
+At Charles Sturt, we are focused on providing high quality viable skills-focused micros and short courses that address industry needs and are appealing and enjoyable for participants.
+If you have identified an opportunity to develop a microcredential or short course that aligns to our strategic direction, the Division of Learning and Teaching can support you.
 As the Academic Lead you will also need to commit some workload to contribute to this and have content available to use.

 • Have you identified a need in the industry?